Pile Up and Beehive --

 tableau by rank.
 In a couple of these, packing by

 rank is only a means to an end.
-David Parlett's Curds and Whey is essentially a one-deck variation of Spider; it allows packing on the
+David Parlett's ingenious Curds and

-tableau in rank, and also downward in suit; the object being to form four complete suites
+tableau in rank, and also downward in suit; the object being to form

 two games we describe in this article, cards are packed on the tableau

 in rank only, the object being to form thirteen sets of four.
-Both of these games are available in Solitaire Virtuoso.

-Pile Up is one name for an excellent open
+using for an excellent open

-solitaire I have never seen in a book, though there are a fair number of computer versions.
+solitaire I have never seen in a book, though there are a fair number

 Among